Knee Pain and Stiffness–Natural Remedies to Get Rid of Painful, Stiff Knees

 * If your vehicle seat is high, that’s very good for your knee pain when getting out.
 But you may have to think about how you get in if it’s really tall.
 The goal is to keep your knees at a 90 degree angle or more open.
 Could you back onto your seat first and then lift your legs in?
 Perhaps you can ‘plant’ your feet getting in and out in a way that avoids twisting your legs, back or knees?

-* If your car seat is very low, it makes your knees work harder trying to get you up.
+* If your car seat is very low, it makes your knees work harder trying to get you up and down.
 You might be able to lift your seat to a more neutral position by sitting on a cushion.

 * Strengthen your leg muscles.
 Don’t forget the hamstrings!
 You also have muscles on the inner side and outer side of your thighs.
 But you want soft, relaxed calves so don’t pay too much attention to them.

 * Do you need arch supports?
-If you have flat feet that is hard on knees because flat feet create angles in knees rather than allowing them to track normally.
-Running shoe stores usually sell good, firm orthotics for runners and anyone can use them.
+If you have flat feet that’s hard on knees because flat feet create angles in knees rather than allowing them to track normally.
+Running shoe stores usually sell good, firm orthotics or arch supports for runners and anyone can use them.
+They can also sell you shoes that support your particular type of arch.

 Here’s the recap and a little bit more: